Annualised (includes dividend)

 How do subscribers get the stockletter?

-2. A download option from your MAS dashboard by logging in with your registered email id and password https://advisor.moneylife.in/dashboard.html#downloads
+You can access your stockletter from your MAS dashboard by logging in with your registered email id and password https://advisor.moneylife.in/profile.html#view

 What is the frequency?

-You will receive your chosen stockletter every Saturday evening.
+You will receive the link to view your chosen stockletter, every Saturday evening, via email.

 What if I have any queries about specific stocks?